 Every year I like to take a look back at the projects I completed.
 While there were plenty of quilts and small projects, there was also a significant pause where I made absolutely nothing.
 Just needed a break I guess. 😉

 I started the year off with a new pattern, Floriography.
 I designed it for a layer cake and tested it with one I’d had since 2015.
 The original pattern had square-in-a-square blocks in the sashing but once I made it I thought it might be too much fuss and if I thought so, other quilters would too.
 I still may offer it as Floriography II if there’s enough interest.
-The original quilt is for sale in my Etsy shop.

 After completion, I ended up altering the pattern and offsetting the blocks so this is Floriography as it is today.
 The pattern is still layer cake friendly and is available for purchase in my Etsy shop.
 So far it’s been pretty popular and it’s so versatile with fabric cuts and colors, I used fat quarters!